off2mxrs/portfolio2023/posts/donation-form.md

 [![donation form](/images/personalDonate2.png "donation form")](https://donate.capradio.org/additional)

 ## Features
-Sleek design with animations for a modern feel and ease of use daily and during fund drive campaigns:
+Sleek design with animations for a modern feel and ease of use daily and during fund drive campaigns.

 - 6 forms with default and personalized views for users to increase or maintain their contributions.